 Sneaker bots are easier to build, buy, and deploy.
 What does their evolution mean for eCommerce businesses?

-If you’re an eCommerce company or online provider, chances are you’re battling an enemy known as sneaker bots — which includes an army of people behind them.
+If you’re an eCommerce company or online provider, chances are you’re battling an enemy known as sneaker bots, also known as scapler bots or shopping bots — which includes an army of people behind them.
 Automation enables collectors, resellers, and DIYers to scoop up inventory of limited edition footwear faster and in larger quantities than is humanly possible to fuel a sizzling resale market.

 —– Watch our webinar with Aite Group, “How the Democratization of Sneaker Bots Is Tying Up the Entire eCommerce Industry” to learn more —–

 Sneakers have become an asset class similar to stocks and cryptocurrency, as they can be quite lucrative, and they trade on a variety of reseller platforms.
 A Piper Sandler spotlight on StockX estimates the sneaker resale market is worth $10 billion in 2021 in the U.S. alone.